What is a Luton Van – History, Origins and Characteristics

 The start of it all

 The Luton van was originally a product of a British vehicle manufacturer known as Bedford Vehicles.
 The company was seated in the county of Bedfordshire and thus the name Bedford Vehicles.
 This UK based maker was producing mainly commercial vehicles such as buses, lorries, vans and even ambulances.
 In the early 1930s, the company introduced a vehicle that was called the Bedford 2-ton lorry.
 Namely, it is considered to be the world’s first Luton van.
 This breakthrough established the manufacturer as a significant player in the removals industry.
+Over the years, larger Luton vans have been developed, offering significant internal volume and suitability for home removals.
 In the years after that, they produced a few more models similar to their 2-ton lorry.
 Those were widely used by the British military during WWII.
 They were all characterised by their box-shaped body.
 The idea behind this unusual design solution was that a vehicle with such a loading compartment will be ideal for the transportation of straw.
 Why straw?
 Because, back in those days, the straw hat industry in Bedfordshire was doing so well that there was a need for lorries that were specially designed for the transit of straw.
 That is also why the Luton van was (and it still continues to be) suitable for the transportation of light but high-volume loads.

 Pictured: The Bedford 2-ton lorry